 Only those who are already Freemen of the Company and Freemen of the City of London can apply to move up into full membership of the Company and become a Liveryman.
 Being a Liveryman of The Worshipful Company of Spectacle Makers is a mark of distinction within the world of optics and in the Livery community.

 What are the benefits of being a Liveryman?

-Only Liverymen may be nominated to the Court of the Company, to be involved in how it runs and develops and to take office as a Steward, a Warden or, indeed, Master of the Company.
+Liverymen may be nominated for election to the Court of the Company.
+They can be more involved in how it runs and develops and to take office as a Steward, a Warden or, indeed, Master of the Company.